 Concept: Cucina Povera

 From its discovery, Capella never failed to intrigue astronomers and night contemplators as a celestial mystery among many others.
-Scientists and astronomers relentlessly work to unveil constellations’ secrets but, at the end, when it comes to our night sky, what the eyes perceive may not always be what there actually is.
+Scientists and astronomers worked relentlessly to unveil constellations’ secrets.
+In the end, when it comes to our night sky, what the eyes perceive may not always be what’s actually there.

-Our spectacular rooftop bar is the place to drink in views of the historic quarter and the surrounding body of water as you savor local specialties and classic craft cocktails.
+Our spectacular rooftop bar is the place to drink with views of the historic quarter and the surrounding body of water as you savor local specialties and classic craft cocktails.

 Hours